Dr Anthony Fauci advises Australia to make jab rollout top priority

-Australia can learn from the United States’ vaccination rollout, the president’s top infectious disease adviser Dr Anthony Fauci says.
+Australia can learn from the US’s coronavirus vaccination rollout, the nation’s top infectious disease adviser Dr Anthony Fauci says.

-Dr Fauci, who has advised seven US presidents, admitted the country’s initial pandemic response was poor during the University of NSW’s inaugural David Cooper lecture on Wednesday.
+Dr Fauci, who has advised seven US presidents, gave a lecture to the University of NSW on Wednesday.

-The US has recorded more than 550,000 deaths, while Australia has performed among the best in the world.
+The US has recorded more than 550,000 deaths, while Australia has performed among the best nations in the world, with fewer than 1000 lives lost.

 “You had the capability and the uniformity of your citizens that when you shut down, you really shut down very effectively,” Dr Fauci said.